-Because the series has been released in a fractured sequence in English, and because a great many readers now believe that Harry Hole is dead, we decided to put together a guide to the character and the books he appears in.
+Because the series has been released in a fractured sequence in English, and because a great many readers now believe that Harry Hole is dead, we decided to put together a guide to this quintessential Nordic noir character and the books he appears in.
 We hope you enjoy it – do add your own comments below.

 Buy now on Amazon

-When we originally wrote this guide to Harry Hole, Cockroaches hadn’t been translated into English, but it eventually arrived in November 2012 and what you’re reading now is an update to this post.
+Cockroaches was eventually translated into English in November 2012.
 Hole has been drinking and trying to deal with what happened in Sydney, and he’s also angry about the rape of his sister, when his boss Bjarne Møller scrapes him off a barstool and puts him on the next plane to Bangkok.
 The Norwegian ambassador there has been murdered in compromising circumstances – they found him lying face down in a brothel with a knife in his back.
 Strangely, the old Buddhist dagger has reindeer oil on it.
-Partnered with an American cop who works for the Bangkok police, Liz Crumley, Harry Hole investigates both Norwegian expats and some very dangerous locals whom the ambassador owed money.
+Partnered with an American cop who works for the Bangkok police, Liz Crumley, Harry Hole investigates both Norwegian expats and some very dangerous locals to whom the ambassador owed money.
 The novel works at a slightly more sedate and thoughtful pace than some of the others in the series, though the killer does eventually manage to drag Hole down into the dark depths.
-The ending’s frentic, angry and crazy.
+The ending is frentic, angry, crazy.
 Cockroaches was originally published in Norway in 1998.

 Buy now on Amazon

 For English readers, The Redbreast is the second de facto Harry Hole novel.
 Appearing in 2006, it’s the first in Nesbo’s Oslo Trilogy, but came out a year after the third in the trilogy, The Devil’s Star.
 Confusing, huh?
-Well now you can buy all three books as a bundle on Amazon.
 The Redbreast opens with Hole on a routine stake-out during which he makes a split-second decision about a possible sniper – one which ends in disaster.
 So he’s ‘promoted’ to a quieter department, and becomes involved in a murder case which has roots 60 years earlier in World War II.
 The historical era of Norwegian-Nazi collaboration serves as both the backdrop for the killer’s motivations and the locus for the present investigation.
 Using frequent flashbacks, Nesbo deftly unravels past and present simultaneously.
 This case involves old diaries, a sniper rifle, a few Neo-Nazis, and enough red herrings to leave you guessing til the end.

 Buy now on Amazon